Illustration of global warming and climate change concept

 Investing in the environment

-Our analysis promises glimmers of hope.
-Some actions are relatively cheap but could help businesses cut emissions – if they set out and stick to an environmental strategy, for instance, and fix clear green targets.
+Our results provide hope.
+Some actions are relatively cheap to implement and could lead to businesses cutting emissions – if they set out and stick to an environmental strategy, for instance, and fix clear green targets.
 Competent managers can also help raise their firms’ green investments and have an impact across a wide range of issues such as emissions, pollution and cleaner practices.

 Weak and ineffective green management appears to hamper most types of green investments